 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug issue.

 A headspace early intervention program to improve the lives of young people, and their families, who are affected by psychosis.

 Centres have a range of programs and activities for young people.
 Just ask your centre what they have on.

 headspace Bentleigh offers a range of groups and programs based on the needs of our young people.

 People usually find they get different things from coming.
 This might include:

 - Developing personal meaning from experiences

-If you'd like to know more about what's going on at headspace Bentleigh take a look at our calendar for Term 4 Timetable (bookings essential).
+If you'd like to know more about what's going on at headspace Bentleigh take a look at our calendar for our Term 2 Timetable (bookings essential).